fede4096/Dashboard_with_R/README.md

 ## Target

-The aim of this repository is to show the potentiality of R statistical software in deploying a Dashboard about a business problem.
+The aim of this repository is to show the potentiality of R statistical software in deploying a Dashboard about a real business problem.

 ## Data Source: https://www.kaggle.com/blastchar/telco-customer-churn
 "Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs."
 [IBM Sample Data Sets].